ggerganov/llama.cpp/examples/server/README.md

 ```

 ### POST `/lora-adapters`: Set list of LoRA adapters

+This sets the global scale for LoRA adapters.
+Please note that this value will be overwritten by the `lora` field for each request.

 To disable an adapter, either remove it from the list below, or set scale to 0.